-You’ve probably heard about cyanobacteria algae blooms in the past, most likely right about now.
+You’ve probably heard about cyanobacteria algae blooms.
 But what are they, and what causes them?

-Cyanobacteria, commonly referred to as blue-green algae, are photosynthetic bacteria that occur naturally in waters used for recreation, such as swimming and waterskiing.
+Cyanobacteria, or blue-green algae, are photosynthetic bacteria that occur naturally in waters used for recreation, such as swimming and waterskiing.

 Certain environmental conditions, such as elevated levels of nutrients from human activities (e.g., nitrogen and phosphorus), warmer temperatures, still water, and plentiful sunlight can promote the growth of cyanobacteria to higher densities, forming cyanobacterial blooms.
 When the bloom is formed by a toxin-producing bacteria, it is generally referred to as a harmful algal bloom.

 These blooms are considered harmful due to the production of irritants and/or toxins, called cyanotoxins , which can pose health risks to humans and animals.